-5. The Whistleblower Office has limited information about the extent of the whistleblower's contribution in some criminal cases.
-Information available to the Whistleblower Office on the extent of the whistleblower's contribution may be limited by grand jury secrecy rules.
-The Whistleblower Office is not allowed to review and consider grand jury information protected from disclosure under the Federal Rules of Criminal Procedure, unless an exception to the secrecy rules is granted on a case-by-case basis.
+3. The Whistleblower Office has limited information about the extent of the whistleblower's contribution in some criminal cases.
+In some criminal cases, information available to the Whistleblower Office on the extent of the whistleblower's contribution may be limited by grand jury secrecy rules.
+The Whistleblower Office is not allowed to review and consider grand jury information protected from disclosure under the Federal Rules of Criminal Procedure, unless an exception to the secrecy rules is granted, which is done on a case-by-case basis.
 Without that information, it may not be possible for the Whistleblower Office to independently assess the extent of the whistleblower's contribution when making a determination regarding an award under section 7623.

-VI.
-Appendices
+V. Appendices